-At the end of each semester after grades have been posted, each student's CGPA is reviewed to determine whether the student satisfies the university's minimum requirements for good academic standing.
+At the end of each academic term after grades have been posted, each student's CGPA is reviewed to determine whether the student satisfies the university's minimum requirements for good academic standing.

-- A student will be placed on Academic Warning at the end of the first semester in which his/her CGPA falls below 2.0. - At the end of the next semester, the student is removed from Academic Warning and returned to good academic standing if he/she achieves a CGPA of 2.0 or higher. - If at the end of the next semester immediately following placement on Academic Warning, the student's CGPA continues to fall below 2.0, he/ she will be placed on Academic Probation.
+- A student will be placed on Academic Warning at the end of the first academic term in which his/her CGPA falls below 2.0. - At the end of the next academic term, the student is removed from Academic Warning and returned to good academic standing if he/she achieves a CGPA of 2.0 or higher.

-- Students placed on Academic Warning at the end of Summer I or Summer II are assessed at the end of the immediately following Fall semester, for purposes of removal of Academic Warning or placement on Academic Probation. - Once a student is placed on Academic Probation, he/she has one semester to revert to good academic standing.
-A student who, at the end of one semester on Academic Probation, raises his/her CGPA to 2.0 or higher is removed from Academic Probation and returned to good academic standing. - If a student's CGPA by the end of one semester on Academic Probation is still below 2.00, he/she is placed on Academic Suspension from the university for the semester immediately following. - A student placed on Academic Probation at the end of the Spring semester has until the end of Summer II to revert to good academic standing.
-If he/she fails to remove Academic Probation by the end of Summer II, the student is suspended for the Fall semester immediately following. - A student placed on Academic Probation at the end of the Spring semester, who decides not to register in Summer or to register in only one Summer term, has until the end of the Fall semester immediately following to revert to good academic standing.
-If he/she fails to remove Academic Probation by the end of that Fall semester, the student is suspended for the Spring semester immediately following.

-Notification of placement on Academic Warning, Academic Probation, Academic Suspension, and Dismissal is in writing.
+- If at the end of the next academic term, immediately following placement on Academic Warning, the student's CGPA remains below 2.0, he/she will be placed on Academic Probation. - Once a student is placed on Academic Probation, he/she has one academic term to achieve good academic standing.
+A student who, at the end of one academic term on Academic Probation, raises his/ her CGPA to 2.0 or higher is removed from Academic Probation and returned to good academic standing. - If a student's CGPA, at the end of one academic term on Academic Probation, is still below 2.00, he/she is placed on Academic Suspension from the university for the next academic term. - Students are notified of placement on Academic Warning, Academic Probation, Academic Suspension, and Dismissal in writing.